How to Integrate Applications

 Yoom copies this template to your “My Project”.

-Click "OK"and give it a name to this Flowbot so it’s easy to recognize later.
+Click "OK" and give it a name to this Flowbot so it’s easy to recognize later.

-Step 3: Setup the Google Calendar Trigger
+Step 3: Set Up the Google Calendar Trigger

 In the copied template, click on the app trigger step, "When an event is created".

 Give your trigger a title (anything you like).
-Select your GoogleCalendar account, and check the default settings.
-If there are no issues click “Next”.

 Select the event type.
 If not set, all types will be included.

-You can set a search keyword if you want to filter events by specific word (e.g. meeting).
-This is optional, so you can set it if necessary.
+You can set a search keyword if you want to filter events by a specific word (e.g., meeting).

 Once everything is set up, click the “Test” button.

-If successful, you’ll see items displayed below the
+If successful, you’ll see items displayed below the “Retrieved Values”.

 You’ll use these data in the following steps to map fields to Notion, so check the details are correct!